JoshuaUrrutia/R_Workshop/docs/intro_to_r.md

 ### About R Studio
 ![R Studio IDE](../images/rstudio_info.png)
 1. In the top left we have the "Code Editor", this is a good place to construct your R Scripts and commands, once you have a workable script you can save it and resuse it later.
 2. The bottom left corner "R Console" is where the code actually gets run, it's essentially the same as using R from the command line.
 Code entered into the console isn't easy to export into a clear-concise script.
-The console can be used for quick operations (head, tail, plot, etc.), that don't need to be added to the R script.
+The console can be used for quick operations (head, tail, length, etc.), that don't need to be added to the R script.
 3. The top right is the "Workspace and History Section", you can use this section to import data into R, and to see what objects have been loaded into your R session.
 4. The bottom right section "Plots and files" shows any plots that you generate, the files that are in your working directory, and also displays documentation for the R tools that are installed.